 This distinguished theologian is an internationally sought after preacher, lecturer and facilitator, having preached on several continents.
 For the past thirty years, he has been heard throughout the tri-state area on WVOX radio and is viewed on national television every Sunday morning.
 He is the author of the widely acclaimed, Power of the Pew, and has written extensively on faith-based community developments.
 Of note: “Mission to Mandate,” in the National Urban League’s State of Black America.
 In addition to such articles, Dr. Richardson’s most powerful sermons can be found in publications including, Keep the Faith (Welcome Rain Publishers) and Joy to the World (Simon & Schuster).

 A man of enormous compassion, intuitive reason, absolute commitment, and an incisive mind, Dr. Richardson demonstrates in his persona the marvelous union of passion and intellect.
 He is a national advocate for economic equity and his counsel and advice are widely solicited in several major corporate boardrooms throughout America.
-Dr. Richardson currently serves as a director or trustee for Pepsi Cola (Ethnic Advisory Board); the Ujamaa Community Development Corporation; the Harvard University Divinity School Summer Leadership Institute for Church-based Community and Economic Development; Comcast Corporation and NBC Universal Joint Diversity Council; and Grace Community Development Corporation.
+Dr. Richardson currently serves as a director or trustee for Pepsi Cola (Ethnic Advisory Board); the Harvard University Divinity School Summer Leadership Institute for Church-based Community and Economic Development; Comcast Corporation and NBC Universal Joint Diversity Council; and Grace Community Development Corporation.
 He is Chairman of the Board of the National Action Network; the Conference of National Black Churches; American Legacy Magazine; and Virginia Union University.